PayString/rfcs/payid/src/spec/payid-uri.md

    **References**:  None.

 # Acknowledgements
+This document was heavily influenced RFC-7565, adapted for a payments use -case.
+The author would like to acknowledge the contributions of everyone who worked on that and related specifications.

-The author would like to acknowledge the contributions of everyone who provided feedback and use cases for this specification.
+In addition, the author would like to acknowledge everyone who provided feedback and use-cases for this derivative specification.